jsdelivrbot/CPlusPlusFundamentals/17. STL-fundamentals/slides/README.md

 numbers[1] = numbers[0];
 cout&lt;&lt;numbers[1]; //prints 42
 ```
+  - Traversing a vector is the same as traversing an array (e.g. with a for loop)
+  - Element access does not depend on vector size

 <!-- attr: { hasScriptWrapper:true, showInPresentation:true, class:'slide-section demo' } -->
 <!-- # STL vector -->